Print

 Instructions

-1. Heat oil in a large pot or dutch oven over medium-high heat.
-Add the onion and saute for 2-3 minutes stirring until fragrant.
-Lower heat to medium, then add the carrots, celery, garlic, salt, pepper, chili flakes, and herbs.
-Saute 7-8 minutes, stirring.
+1. Saute.
+Heat oil in a large pot or Dutch oven over medium-high heat.
+Add the onion and saute for 2-3 minutes, stirring until fragrant.
+Lower the heat to medium, then add the carrots, celery, garlic, salt, pepper, chili flakes, and herbs.
+Sauté 7-8 minutes, stirring.

-4. Continue cooking uncovered until most of the liquid has cooked off.
-Stir in the balsamic vinegar, taste, and adjust salt, pepper, vinegar and chili flakes to your liking.
+4. Season.
+Continue cooking uncovered until most of the liquid has cooked off.
+Stir in the balsamic vinegar, taste, and adjust salt, pepper, vinegar, and chili flakes to your liking.
 Keep in mind, you want this just slightly salty if tossing with pasta.

-5. Serve this tossed with your favorite pasta or serve it over this creamy polenta or this Instant Pot Polenta.
-Sprinkle with optional pecorino cheese… or try this Vegan Cheesy Sprinkle!
+5. Serve.
+Serve this tossed with your favorite pasta or over this creamy polenta or this Instant Pot Polenta.
+Sprinkle with optional pecorino cheese… or try this Vegan Cheesy Sprinkle.

 Notes